deckhouse/deckhouse/modules/150-user-authn/docs/USAGE.md

 * **self-hosted**: go to `Admin area` -> `Application` -> `New application` and specify the `https://dex.<modules.publicDomainTemplate>/callback` address as the `Redirect URI (Callback url)` and set scopes `read_user`, `openid`;
 * **cloud gitlab.com**: under the main project account, go to `User Settings` -> `Application` -> `New application` and specify the `https://dex.<modules.publicDomainTemplate>/callback` address as the `Redirect URI (Callback url)`; also, don't forget to set scopes `read_user`, `openid`.

+**Caution!** Do not enable the `Expire access tokens` for the Application because it [will break](https://github.com/dexidp/dex/issues/2316) the integration between Dex and Gitlab.

 Paste the generated `Application ID` and `Secret` into the [DexProvider](cr.html#dexprovider) custom resource.

 ### Atlassian Crowd